MBBS Counselling

 Ans: NEET qualified candidates can appear the NEET Counselling to get admission in MBBS/BDS courses.

-Q. What is the eligibility criteria for NEET Counselling?
+Q. What are the eligibility criteria for NEET Counselling?

-Ans: NEET Exam: Candidates must have successfully cleared the NEET exam, which serves as the qualifying examination for NEET counselling.
+Ans: NEET Exam: Candidates must have successfully cleared the NEET exam, which serves as the qualifying examination for NEET counseling.

 Minimum Qualifying Percentile: Candidates must obtain the minimum qualifying percentile specified by the authorities.
 The qualifying percentile is determined based on the category to which the candidate belongs.